What’s Going On in Hawaii?

+Kokua is the word we use to describe the spirit of kindness accompanied by a desire to help one another, without expecting anything in return.
 In Hawaii, you may hear or see the phrase, “mahalo for your kokua.”
-Simply, it means thank you for your help or for being considerate, but in full complexity of definition it might mean something more like, “I admire and appreciate your spirit of cooperation.”
+Simply, it means thank you for your help or for being considerate, but in full complexity of definition it means something more like, “I admire and appreciate your spirit of cooperation.”

 We are following in the footsteps of industry leaders such as Divers Alert Network as well as monitoring updates from the Center for Disease Control and the World Health Organization to make sure we have the most accurate and up-to-date information.

 Things are ever-changing, follow us on Facebook and Instagram for more updates and videos as they come.